Help develop a Hazard Mitigation Plan

 Why is the Plan important?

-The Disaster Mitigation Act of 2000 passed by congress requires that all forms of local government maintain an approved hazard mitigation plan to be eligible for and receive certain types of Federal Emergency Management Agency (FEMA) and other hazard mitigation funds.
+The Disaster Mitigation Act of 2000 requires that all forms of local government maintain an approved hazard mitigation plan to be eligible for and receive certain types of Federal Emergency Management Agency (FEMA) and other hazard mitigation funds.
 Receipt of these funds can be critical to the implementation of identified mitigation programs that break the cycle of disaster, damage, restoration, and repeated damage.

 Why is my input needed?